LilaShiba/msPythonCapstone2023/readme.md

     turtle.setheading(0)
 ```

-## 🚀 Have Fun and Be Creative! 🚀
+# 🚀 Have Fun and Be Creative! 🚀
 Now it's time for you to explore and have fun creating your own unique dog face designs!
 Remember, you can always add more functions to the dog_template.py file and create more complex drawings.
 Don't be afraid to experiment and let your creativity shine! 🌟

-## 🖼️ Extensions 🖼️
-If you're looking for some additional challenges, here are some extensions you can try:

 1. Animate the Dog: Use the turtle library to animate the dog face by adding movement or changing expressions.
 For example, you can make the dog blink its eyes or wag its tail.